I didn’t even want to be a mom.

 Little did we know at that moment… we were already pregnant.

-A couple weeks later, it was my birthday, and while I didn’t want to ruin the day with more bad news, I knew I had to take “the test.”
+A couple of weeks later, it was my birthday, and while I didn’t want to ruin the day with more bad news, I knew I had to take “the test” as I had become accustomed to doing each month.

 My 6am alarm came too soon, but I dragged myself out of bed to face another year.
 After taking the test, I placed it on the bathroom counter as I had so many times before, without a second thought.
 For some reason, just as I was about to hop in the shower, I thought to glance down.